hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQStringProcessorTests.class/README.md

 LQStringProcessorTests is a class containing the tests for the class LQStringProcessor in Liquid-Core.

+It ensures that the replacement works correctly.

-It has no Instance Variables
+It has no Instance Variables.